 Guides, checklists and templates

-Documents published each May-June (and where relevant, re-published each October for the November series)
+These are annually reviewed/updated each May-June (and where relevant re-published each each October for the November series)

 Preparing for the issue of results